openenergysolutions/openfmb.docs/docs/protobuf-exporter/quick-guide.md

 6. Errors during exporting protobuf

     If an error is encountered during processing, the following will be displayed after all error messages:
-    An error was encountered while generating the proto3 files.
+    - An error was encountered while generating the proto3 files.
-    The saving of the proto3 files has not been disabled.
+    - The saving of the proto3 files has been disabled.
-    Please correct the error(s) listed and regenerate the proto3 files.
+    - Please correct the error(s) listed and regenerate the proto3 files.

     At this point the user has the following options:
     - Reselect the nodes that do not have errors and generate the Protobuf information.
 This option will not export a full set of Protobuf files.